JayVeezy1/MA_thesis/README.md

 It is recommended to choose about 40 itemids.
 This selection naturally requires some medical knowledge, thus it is also recommended to use previous research filtering as a guideline.
 Patient demographics, secondary diagnosis will always be derived, regardless of this filter.

+Features that are always included:
+- General Patient information (subject_id, hadm_id, icustay_id, demographics)
+- Patient Vitals -> need to be selected after analysis of relevance
+- OASIS Score and related features (mechanical ventilation, GCS Score)

+4) Further Information about the OASIS Score Feature

+The OASIS score represents a very common and important index for the patient risk.
+It is commonly used to compare new prediction models with the status quo.
+The calculation of the score depends on a multitude of factors.
+As these steps have already been implemented by previous research and made available via GitHub, their code for the SQL scripts was used for this analysis (source: https://github.com/caisr-hh/Dayly-SAPS-III-and-OASIS-scores-for-MIMIC-III).
+The used scripts can be found in supplements/SQL/Dayly-SAPS-III-and-OASIS-scores-for-MIMIC-III-master They must be loaded manually into the postgres database before running the patient selection.
+The time needed to execute the scripts is about 15 minutes in total (each ranging between 30 seconds and 3 minutes).
+The created views are saved inside the mimiciii schema, and not inside the public schema, where all the other objects of this thesis were created.
+This makes it easier to see, which scripts come from where.

-4) Notes for Future Research:
+5) Notes for Future Research:

 There are many labels in the MIMIC-III dataset that have not yet been included into this analysis.
 It is possible to include sources like: transfers, services, microbiology-events, cptevents, prescriptions for further research.